Student Code of Conduct - UTDSP5003

 - The university shall maintain a permanent disciplinary record for every student assessed a sanction of suspension, expulsion, denial or revocation of degree and/or withdrawal of diploma.

 - A disciplinary record shall reflect the nature of the charge, the disposition of the charge, the sanction assessed and any other pertinent information.
-This disciplinary record shall be maintained by the Office of the Dean of Students.
+This disciplinary record shall be maintained by the Office of the Office of Community Standards and Conduct.
 It shall be treated as confidential, and shall not be accessible to or used by anyone other than the dean or university officials with legitimate educational interests, except upon written authorization of the student or in accordance with applicable state or federal laws, court order or subpoena.

 - The dean may notify the registrar and/or other appropriate administrative offices of disciplinary sanctions in compliance with FERPA regulations.